akesterson/cmdarg/README.md

     declare -a array
     declare -A hash
-    cmdarg 'a:[]' 'array' 'Some array you can set indexes in' cmdarg 'H:{}' 'hash' 'Some hash you can set keys in'
+    cmdarg 'a?[]' 'array' 'Some array you can set indexes in' cmdarg 'H?{}' 'hash' 'Some hash you can set keys in'

     your_script -a 32 --array something -H key=value --hash other_key=value